-AutoMate Premium Edition is the ideal choice for use with Remote Administration.
-It is comprised of the Premium Edition, which is installed locally and contains the tools used to construct and manage AutoMate tasks, and separate Runtime components (sold separately) installed on remote machines.
-Runtime components contain only the Task Service which quietly runs in the background on the remote machine and performs tasks as directed by AutoMate Premium developers.
-This allows tasks to be constructed, deployed and managed from one convenient location instead of being spread throughout the organization.
-Furthermore, licensing Runtimes is more manageable and cost efficient than installing separate full installations of AutoMate Premium on every machine.
+AutoMate 7 Premium Edition is the ideal choice for use with Remote Administration.
+It is comprised of the Premium installation, which includes the Task Administrator interface and separate remote "Runtime" installations (sold separately).
+An AutoMate Runtime contains only the Task Service which quietly runs in the background on the remote machine and performs tasks as directed by AutoMate Premium developers.
+With the Premium Edition, tasks can be constructed, deployed and managed from one convenient location instead of being spread throughout the organization.
+Furthermore, licensing Runtimes is more manageable and cost efficient than installing separate full installations of AutoMate on every machine.

 A TCP/IP connection established from the local machine to each remote machine using a dedicated port.

 Task Administrator running on the local machine

 Remote access enabled on each remote AutoMate client and a password defined.

 Remote Administration password and port configuration (if needed) is usually done from the Task Administrator.
 Since Runtime installations don't include a Task Administrator, password and port configuration must be performed differently.

 Password authentication is required in order to connect to a remote AutoMate client; whether it is an AutoMate Runtime, Professional or Premium version, thus, a password must initially be configured for each client that will be remotely administered.
 Since a Runtime includes no interface, password entry is accomplished during the installation process.
 A screen will appear at some stage during installation prompting for a password to be entered.
 Simply enter the password in the appropriate fields and click Next to complete the process.